 Electronic Bills (eBills) have replaced all paper bills for Creighton University students.
-Prior to the beginning of each semester, each student who is registered for classes will be sent an email message to their Creighton email account stating that their eBill is available to view online through the student self service NEST web site.
+Prior to the beginning of each semester, each student who is registered for classes will be sent an email message to their Creighton email account stating that their eBill is available to view online through the student self service NEST web site or the Nelnet (NBS) payment system portal.
 The initial email and billing notifications for registered students are sent mid July for the Fall Semester, late December for the Spring Semester, and early May for the Summer Session.
 Students who register later will receive their eBill notification email as soon as their registration is processed.

 Payments of tuition, room, board, and fees are due in full before the start of each semester and no later than the Last Payment Date for each official semester or school term to avoid Late Payment Fees.
 In the event that a student registers for classes after the payment deadline date, then payment of tuition and fees is due at time of registration.
 Failure to receive a statement is not an acceptable excuse for not meeting a payment deadline.
 If a student is expecting a billing statement and is unable to view it online at his(her) NEST web site, the student should contact the Creighton Business Office at (402) 280-2707 or by email at our Contact Us form.

 The initial billing statement will include charges for tuition, required fees, student health insurance fee, and possible room and board charges.
 It will also include any anticipated University scholarships and financial aid awarded for the semester as of the statement date.
 Refund policies for excess financial aid can be found on the POLICIES page of this web site.
 Please note that any outside scholarship that you may be receiving will not be credited to your student account until the University has received the actual monies from the scholarship foundation.